jacoblee628/systemsproject/README.md

   * User interface
 * `validate_trace.py`
   * Validating the new trace matrix

+We've also provided examples of outputs from the current version of the script: `sample_output.csv` and `sample_error_log.csv`.

 ## Pipeline Description
 `run.py/run()` is the main pipeline method.